Morehead State University Scholarships (2025–2026) | Costs, Merit & Honors Aid

 These are MSU’s competitive (flagship) scholarships at the university level—selective awards that typically require extra steps like essays, interviews, or portfolio materials.
 This section uses “competitive scholarships” language so families (and search engines) understand that “flagship” = highly selective merit at the university level.

-Eagle Opportunity Scholarship Full Tuition Highly selective; requires a separate application and review process.
-First-time freshmen with strong academics and leadership/service record.
-Yes — separate Eagle Opportunity application Yes (maintain GPA & full-time enrollment)
+Eagle Opportunity Scholarship Full Tuition Highly selective; separate application; holistic review including essays and extracurriculars First-time freshmen with a record of academic achievement and service/leadership Yes — separate Eagle Opportunity application Yes (maintain GPA & full-time; 4 years max) Dec 1

-YMCA Eagle SOAR Scholarship Full Tuition Limited slots; competitive review of application materials.
-Incoming freshmen affiliated with YMCA Eagle SOAR program.
-Yes — separate application required Yes (renewal criteria published by MSU)
+YMCA Eagle SOAR Scholarship Full Tuition Very limited slots; competitive review, requires program affiliation and separate application Incoming freshmen who participated in YMCA Eagle SOAR (see program for details) Yes — separate application Yes (renewal requires GPA and residency) Dec 1

 What makes these “flagship” or competitive?
-They are selective, university-wide awards that go beyond automatic GPA/test review.
-They require a full application and are limited to a small number of recipients.
+They are selective, university-wide awards that go beyond automatic review.
+They require a separate application, essays, and have limited slots.

 💎 Hidden Gem Scholarships